join me

 • Take a 10-minute power walk around your neighborhood after a meal.

-• If you cannot avoid missing a workout, do some exercises at home that use your body weight such as push-ups, jumping jacks, marching in place, or jump rope.
+• If you cannot avoid missing a workout, do some exercises at home that use your body weight, such as push-ups, jumping jacks, marching in place, or jumping rope.

 What is it that you want to accomplish in the new year?
 Saving money, creating an exercise plan, reading or listening to a certain number of books, making your bed every morning, walking the dog regularly, improving your wardrobe, working with a charity, engaging in regular self-care, cooking healthy, taking an art class, learning a new skill – whatever is it, be sure to set a realistic goal and pick just one or two things.
 Make it stick and commit to your goals.
 Small changes over time can lead to more permanent results.